giwanaga/ncrement.vim/README.md

 ncrement provides incremental/decremental word-shifting features.
 It behaves similarly to `<C-a>` and `<C-d>` on your editing line.
-Suppose execute `:NextWord` (a provided command of ncrement) to change "Monday" to "Tuesday".
+Suppose execute `:NcrementNext` (a provided command of ncrement) to change "Monday" to "Tuesday".

 Inspired by [monday.vim](https://www.vim.org/scripts/script.php?script_id=1046) by Stefan Karisson.